 If you have a project that you think may be suitable for a legacy grant, please feel free to contact us to discuss it in the first instance.
 The deadline to submit an expression of interest for a project commencing after 31st October is 19th August 2019.
 Applicants will be informed whether they have been shortlisted at the end of August.
 Shortlisted applicants will be required to submit an application form and supporting documents by 20th September 2019.

 If you have an idea and are considering applying, please contact us in advance to talk it through then we will be able to advise on whether it is suitable for this grant.
 You can email us at firstname.lastname@example.org or call on 020 7758 0030.

 We have a limited amount of funding available but will aim to allocate it across the most deserving projects to help create maximum impact and value.
 Each year the applications will be considered on their own merits so there won’t be a set number of projects we aim to support.
 We are more interested in the projects aims and whether it will be leaving a legacy of change and inclusion.

-We do recognize that projects that benefit larger numbers of children & young people may appear as better value for money, but then there are other projects that provide a more valuable experience so each grant will be reviewed by a panel and considered on its own merit.
+Projects that benefit larger numbers of children and young people may appear as better value for money, however, we are interested in high value experiences.
+Each grant will be reviewed by a panel and considered on its own merit.

 If your expression of interest is shortlisted, you will be asked to complete an application form.
-We will aim to let you know our decision as quickly as possible but advise it will normally take 4-6 weeks.
+We will aim to let you know our decision as quickly as possible but advise it may take 4-6 weeks.

 If a grant is awarded, it will be paid in instalments.
 The process of payment will be reviewed on a grant by grant basis.
 Payment will be made by instalments and monitoring information will need to be submitted to support each instalment.
 You may be visited by a member of the Daytrippers team.